jeremymiller00/Jeremy-Miller/README.md

 * Targeted Impact: Consistent, streamlined, and more complete user experience.

 ## Projects Currently in Production / Completed (Data Scientist)
+### Linear classifier for matching manuscripts to researcher records.
+* Delivered weekly Bayesian A/B testing for old/new model versions over 3 months.
+100% of customers moved to new model, with metrics improved by 10% and lower technical debt.
+* Wrote bash script and cron job to automate extraction every 2 weeks.
+* Delivered monthly data reporting pipeline using Python and SQL to gather, analyze, and present monthly usage data.
+* Validated and updated prior model training process.
+* Outcome: $2M annual revenue enabled
+* Impact: retention of best-in-class status for product; model drift mitigated.

 ### Gradient Boosted Tree Model for Scholarly Reference Matching
 * Given a reference from a scholarly journal article, match it to its source in a database.
 * XGBoost model with Bayesian hyperparameter optimization.
 * ROC AUC and Avg Precision each increased by 1 percentage point to 0.99 and 0.96, respectively.
 * Collaborated with content technical team to deploy into QA environment for testing.
+* Outcome: save annual operations costs >=$1M
 * Impact: 10% increase in workflow automation expected (in testing); model drift mitigated.

+### Gradient Boosted Tree model for metadata classification.
+Finds relevant researchers for email marketing product.
+* Delivered Gradient Boosted Tree model with Spark ML with score 50% greater than POC target.
+* Worked with product team to define metrics and goals.
+* Gathered and joined data from multiple sources to construct training data set.
+* Worked with subject matter expert to review and validate process and results.
+* Outcome: reduction product delivery time by ~20% and mitigation of tech debt for product with ~$3mil annual revenue; opens door to future improvements.

 ### Document Cluster Label Extraction / Creation
 * Given a cluster of related documents ranging in size from approximately 10 to 10,000, extract / create a meaningful, "readable" label for users.